NIRSTORM: Optimizing fNIRS montage

 So far, we have let the optimal montage choose the search space for the optodes positions.
 By default, we are considering any vertex of the skin surface at a maximum distance of 4 cm around the ROI as a possible optode position for our optimal montage.
 In the previous illustration for the merged montage, one solution is to restrict the search space for the second ROI to avoid conflict with the previous montage.

-To do so, open the fNIRS montage, and create manually a scout on the head covering all the optodes of the right montage and call it ‘Exclude’ (the name is not important) :
+To do so, open the fNIRS montage, and manually create a scout on the head covering all the optodes of the right montage and call it "Exclude" (the name is not important).
+Here is a tutorial about how to do it : Link to the corresponding Brainstorm tutorial

 We can now see the new search region, not including vertex near the previous montage: